Cloud Setup

 Terminating AWS Instances

-To terminate AWS instances by ec2_admin (t), you will be prompted to select a region and filters as above.
+To terminate AWS instances using ec2_admin (t), you will be prompted to select a region and filters as described above.

-This way, running machine instances with the same name tag assigned can be terminated all at once, even across regions.
-This saves you going through each region separately.
-Simply specify multiple regions separated by comma when prompted.
+This way, running machine instances with the same assigned name tag can be terminated all at once, even across regions.
+This saves you from going through each region separately.
+Simply specify multiple regions separated by commas when prompted.

-When terminating machine instances, all instances matching your selection will be listed for review before they are actually terminated.
-This helps to avoid terminating the wrong instances.
+When terminating machine instances, all instances matching your selection will be listed for review before they are terminated.
+This helps prevent terminating the wrong instances.

 Filter instances by one or more tags: